hboutemy/nexus-platform-reference/README.md

 ## IQ Server Configuration

-There is a config.yml in the IQ-Server folder which is where you can customize the config to work with a SMTP, JIRA and Proxy servers.
+There is a `config.yml` in the `iq-server` folder which is where you can customize the config to work with SMTP, JIRA and Proxy servers.

 ## SSL Certificates